admirableadmin/DataManager/README.md

 Introduction
 ------------

-Apple suggest to use Core Data directly in the view, but this makes it hard to work if you want to separate the application into a MVC structure or do test driven approach and write Unit Tests.
-With Data Manager you can add a database layer into you application, with CRUD support. .
+Apple suggest to use Core Data directly in the view, but this makes it hard to work if you want to separate the application into a MVC structure or do a test driven approach and write Unit Tests.
+With DataManager you can add a database layer into you application, with full CRUD support.

 files
 -----
 - Log.{h,m} entity which consists of a text and time
 - LogStorage.{h,m} create, read, update and delete
-- DataManager.{h,m} setup CoreData classes
+- DataManager.{h,m} will setup CoreData classes
 - DataManagerMOC.{h,m} is a singleton of type managedObjectModel to prevent conflicts
-- DataManager.xcdatamodeld local database
+- DataManager.xcdatamodeld is the local database

 testrun
 -------

-see [AppDelegate.m](https://github.com/andpei/DataManager/blob/master/DataManager/AppDelegate.m#L28) for a simple test scenario which will work with an entity at the database and outputs:
+see [AppDelegate.m](https://github.com/andpei/DataManager/blob/master/DataManager/AppDelegate.m#L28) for a simple test scenario which will work with an Log entity at the database and outputs:

 ```
 DataManager[4801:11603] count: 0